zephrynis/PicoDuckySnippet/README.md

    ```

 ## Why I made this
 I made this as part of the Hack Club PicoDucky YSWS event.
-I wanted a simple way to manage and use text snippets with the PicoDucky that would work on pretty much any device with a USB port, and this code provides that functionality.
+I wanted a simple way to manage and use text snippets that would work on pretty much any device with a USB port and that would be easy to set up and use, and this code provides that functionality.
 You can learn more about the event [here](https://picoducky.hackclub.com/).